lshoek/lshoek.github.io/work/content/vsmi.md

 ___content___
 ### Research project: Parasocial relationships with virtual influencers
+#### 2019

 A small research project testing virtual social media influencers as a social innovation/technology.
-I conducted an experiment by writing a tool that scraped the top posts of selected Instagram accounts (among which @lilmiquela).
+I conducted an experiment by writing a tool that scraped the top posts of selected Instagram accounts (among which [@lilmiquela](https://www.instagram.com/lilmiquela/)).
 Then, a sentiment analysis was performed on the results.

 *Excerpts of introduction:*